 Other encounters happened on Sept.
 21, 1974, and March 16, 1975.
-Highlights of Mariner 10's mission included discovering a magnetic field similar to that of Earth's, and studying the planet's magnetic field and the effects of the solar wind (the constant stream of charged particles that come from the sun.)
+Highlights of Mariner 10's mission included discovering a magnetic field similar to that of Earth's, and studying the effects of the solar wind (the constant stream of charged particles that come from the sun.)

 "The surface was seen to be subdivided into intercrater plains, smooth plains, and heavily cratered terrain that resembled the landscapes on Earth's moon.
 The most notable individual feature, partially visible on the sunrise terminator, was a giant impact basin that was named Caloris," ESA wrote.
 "Other surprising features were steep cliffs, hundreds of kilometers in length, that appeared to have been formed by global compression, possibly due to shrinkage of the planet as it cooled."

 Mariner 10 remained the only spacecraft to visit Mercury for a generation, until the MESSENGER (MErcury Surface, Space ENvironment, GEochemistry, and Ranging) mission was launched on Aug.
 3, 2004.
-It got to Mercury after repeated gravity assists from Mercury, Venus and Earth.
+Similarly to BepiColombo, it got to Mercury after repeated gravity assists from Venus, Earth and Mercury itself.
 The spacecraft performed three flybys in January 2008, October 2008 and September 2009 before orbiting Mercury between March 2011 and April 2015, when it ran out of gas and crashed into the planet.